kvark/slides/md/ProcessingShaders.md

 ## WGSL

 Born at the start of 2020
-Designed to actually target other languges
+Designed to actually target other languages
 Sane

 ---